Did you know, that because of the relatively heavy head and neck, horses carry more weight on the front legs than on the hind legs?

 - Due to the weight of the rider that is added to the front legs, strain injuries can occur.

-For the horse to be able to carry a rider properly and in good balance, we need Straightness Training.
-Thanks to the exercises of ST we can shift the center of mass more back and as a result the horse will start to move 'up hill' :
+Because, thanks to the exercises of Straightness Training we can shift the center of mass more back and as a result, the horse will start to move ‘uphill’:

 What about your horse?

-- Does your horse feels heavy on the reins?
+- Does your horse feel heavy on the reins?